tomhoule/graphql-conf-2025-talks/the-federated-graphql-subscriptions-zoo/slides.typ

 #pause

-- At each step, one of
+- In the gateway, translations between:
   - SSE,
   - WebSockets
     - `subscriptions-transport-ws`